qatrackplus/qatrackplus/docs/api/guide.rst

 --------------

 The real power of the API is the ability to complete TestLists programatically.
-In order to demonstrate the API, we will submit data to complete a test list that adds two numbers together shown here:
+In order to demonstrate the API, we will submit two number entries via the API to perform a test list that adds two numbers together shown here:

 .. image:: testlist.png